¬The Severan Emperors The Tetrarchy®

 In 260 AD, Valerian suffered the ultimate indignity of being captured by the Persian king, Shapur, and being forced to become Shapur's footstool for the rest of his life.

 Under the Barrack Room Emperors, the coinage was severely de-based and inflation accelerated.
-However, on the death of Carinus in 283 AD, all was to change.
+Under Claudius II the coinage reached it's nadir with most coins containing only a few percent of silver.

 Philip I (the Arab)